 Policy

 ARC Training endeavours to provide all students, staff and associated third parties with a safe environment within which to learn and work.
-ARC Training encourages learners and staff to report any perceived instances of bullying or harassment by contacting ARC Training Head office.
+ARC Training encourages students and staff to report any perceived instances of bullying or harassment by contacting ARC Training office.
 Any reports will be dealt with under the procedure for Complaints and Appeals.

 Procedure

-Where a learner or staff member perceives that there is an issue of Bully or Harassment they are encouraged to report this to the ARC Training Head Office in Parramatta.
+Where a student or staff member perceives that there is an issue of Bullying or Harassment they are encouraged to report this to the ARC Training office.

 Reporting instances of Bullying and/or Harassment can be made either verbally or in writing.